What is religion?

 What is the difference between these two views?

-The revelation theory holds that all religion on earth is a result of God’s general revelation of Himself to mankind.
+The idea that religions originate from outside of us is the called the revelation theory.
+The idea here is that all religion on earth is a result of God’s general revelation of Himself to mankind.
 This is what Paul taught when he preached to the Athenians:

 God who made the world and all things in it, since He is Lord of heaven and earth, does not dwell in temples made with hands; nor is He served by human hands, as though He needed anything, since He Himself gives to all people life and breath and all things; and He made from one man every nation of mankind to live on all the face of the earth, having determined their appointed times and the boundaries of their habitation, that they would seek God, if perhaps they might feel for Him and find Him, though He is not far from each one of us; for in Him we live and move and exist, as even some of your own poets have said, ‘For we also are His children.’
 (Acts 17:24-28)